sh1ndoo/knowledge2/content/Quartz Snippets.md

 	- ended up being a "copy permalink to clipboard"
 - [-] auto unsubscribe from giscus discussion
 	- temporary solution: a note in the first comment with some info about how to unsubscribe
-- [-] Folder page - consistency for subfolder pages, also show an icon if something is a subfolder?
+- [x] Folder page - consistency for subfolder pages, also show an icon if something is a subfolder?
-	- no index.md in a subfolder --> subfolder name doesn't show in parent folder listing
-	- no title on the subfolder's index.md --> subfolder shows up as "index" in the main folder's page
-	- my weird fix: had to put in some code that makes it only title the folders after the last "/"
-	- There's no way to indicate in the main folder listing that the link is to a subfolder
-		- maybe detect for "/" in the slug and put a little folder icon if so?
-	- **This got addressed as part of quartz 4.4** [feat(folder): add intermediate folders pages by tha00 · Pull Request #1295 · jackyzha0/quartz · GitHub](https://github.com/jackyzha0/quartz/pull/1295)
+	- **This got addressed as part of quartz 4.4** [feat(folder): add intermediate folders pages by tha00 · Pull Request #1295 · jackyzha0/quartz](https://github.com/jackyzha0/quartz/pull/1295)
+	- And then this is my fix: [add emoji before folder titles on tab previews and remove index pgs f… · fanteastick/quartz-test@ba1aedc](https://github.com/fanteastick/quartz-test/commit/ba1aedc438113fd4bb323edf5d68ae3b76873a22)

 - [ ] Footnotes are still super jank
 	- if you have a footnote, and you transclude the last heading of a file, the transclude will include the footnotes.
 	- If you have a transclude that has a footnote, like to another header or something, it only has the `#headername` so it'll just try to go to current page's `#headername` which is incorrect.
 - [ ] make the click to copy permalink thing stop being sticky
-- [ ] make subfolders in the folder listing visually distinct
 - [ ] make strikethrough's [-] look like how they're intended
 - [ ] copy/pull in the telescoping text just because it looks fun af
+- [ ] figure out how cssclasses work. like with RTL text?
+- [ ] Add something on the left side of

 Also: [[Cool other websites]]